 Minnesota would trade him to the Wizards, and in 2010 would be one of several players fined by the Washington Wizards for participating in an incident where Gilbert Arenas would make light of his gun episode.
 In Washington he would average only 23.8 minutes per game, and even with decent shooting percentages, he would only carry 10.1 average points per game.

 Randy would go on to sign with the Clippers in 2010, but despite averaging more minutes per game, his stats would remain the same as with the Wizards for the most part.
 It was clear from last season that the Clippers were going to move in a different direction.

 The 29 year old Foye brings his six years of experience to the Jazz, and most importantly he brings a mixture of great outside shooting and tough defense.
 Though it may be tricky at times to figure out what rotation the Jazz will be using, I expect that Coach Corbin will bring Foye off the bench to both spark a scoring run with 11 points per game, and/or keep great defensive pressure.
 The Jazz have dramatically improved their three point shooting with three players in the top 40, and players to fill the gaps in the defense.
 Personally I think Randy Foye will be the leading edge of a very versatile and dangerous Utah Jazz bench.

-Topics: Randy Foye
+Tags: Randy Foye